ssbc/multiserver/README.md

 some transport plugins work only on particular scopes.

-when `stringify(scope)` is called, it will return just the accessable addresses in that scope.
+when `stringify(scope)` is called, it will return just the accessible addresses in that scope.

 ## plugins